 In the meantime, you may want to consider a prepaid debit card.
 This is a card which can be preloaded with cash and used to pay for goods and services, instore and online.
 You can only spend the money you have on the card at any given time, so it doesn’t require credit checks to obtain one.
 All you need is a form of identification, such as passport or driver’s licence to get a prepaid card.
 This is a simple stop-gap solution for an expat when they initially return to the country.

 Applying for a Suits me account is quick and simple (no credit checks required!) and can be done online within minutes.
-Providing all details provided are correct, your account will be open within 20 minutes and you will gain instant access to your online banking facility and mobile banking app to start managing your money.
+Providing all details provided are correct, your account will be open within 20 minutes and you will gain instant access to your online account facility and mobile app to start managing your money.
 Your Mastercard® debit card will arrive in the post within 3-5 working days.